q2ebanking/boa-constrictor/docs/pages/main-docs/tutorial/overview.md

 3. [Part 3 - REST API Testing]({{ "/tutorial/part-3-rest-api-testing/" | relative_url }})

 In the tutorial, you will build a small test project using [NUnit](https://nunit.org/).
-Inside, you will create a simple Web UI test case that performs a search using [DuckDuckGo](https://duckduckgo.com/).
+Inside, you will create a simple Web UI test case that searches for a [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) article.
 You will use Boa Constrictor to handle all interactions.
 At the end of the tutorial, you will have a complete test project that you can extend with new tests or use as a reference for future projects.